Tuesday, November 8, 2016

 Cover from The Fair Department Store Christmas Catalog of 1953.

-In 1957, Montgomery Ward purchased the Fair Store's State Street flagship location, as well as the Oak Park, Evergreen Plaza, and Old Orchard locations, from the Kresge syndicate in a bid to expand its Chicago operations.
+In 1957, Montgomery Ward purchased the Fair Store's State Street flagship location and the Oak Park, Evergreen Plaza, and Old Orchard locations from the Kresge syndicate to expand its Chicago operations.

-Unlike many other retailers, Montgomery Ward had yet to join in constructing branch stores immediately following World War II.
-Initially, these stores retained the Fair nameplate, and one more Fair Store would open at Randhurst Mall in Mount Prospect, Illinois (1962).
+Unlike many other retailers, Montgomery Ward had yet to join in building branch stores immediately following World War II.
+Initially, these stores retained the Fair nameplate, and one more Fair Store would open at Randhurst Shopping Center in Mount Prospect, Illinois (1962).

 The Fair Department Store at 128 South State Street, Chicago, is owned by Montgomery Ward.
 Adorned in Christmas decorations in 1961.